mortensorensen/qfxcm/README.md

 # Q wrapper for FXCM's ForexConnect API

-*Note: This repository is still under development.
-Actual Q code is still missing!*
+*Note: This repository is still under development!*

 Download the ForexConnect API at <http://fxcodebase.com/wiki/index.php/Download>.